 Included in your ticket price are three 1-ounce wine tastings at each participating winery, however you may purchase additional tastings at your own cost.

 Please note that the New Vintage Wine & Gallery Trail ends at 5 p.m. and participating wineries are not required to honor remaining or unused tastings after 5 p.m.
-Also note that Delaney Vineyards will close at 3 p.m. due to a special private event.
+Delaney Vineyards closes at 5 p.m.

 THE BLESSING OF THE VINES